 Learning Forward New Hampshire's Vision: Excellent learning opportunities for all.

-Learning Forward New Hampshire's Mission: Learning Forward builds the capacity of educators to establish to establish, lead and sustain highly effective professional learning.
+Learning Forward New Hampshire's Mission: Learning Forward builds the capacity of educators to establish, lead and sustain highly effective professional learning.

 Purpose: “The purpose of LFNH is to provide vision, leadership and support for standards-based professional learning in order to build educator capacity and effectiveness in service of student learning.”
 Our mission is: "Learning Forward builds the capacity of educators to establish to establish, lead and sustain highly effective professional learning."
 As a public service organization, we accomplish this purpose by promoting the vision and definition of high quality professional learning and by facilitating educators’ use of tools developed by our national organization, Learning Forward.
 Typical activities include conferences, workshops, book talks and professional conversations.
 Our message is reinforced by public service notices through our website, email, and newsletter communications.

 Resources for NH Educators